-- If an LEA fails to meet at least 90 percent of an agreed upon local level of performance for any of the core indicators of performance for all CTE concentrators a program improvement plan will have to be submitted - Requires states and locals to include an analysis of the performance disparities or gaps based on data disaggregation and actions that will be taken to address such gaps. - If after three years the LEA still is not meeting 90 percent of its target, then sanctions may be used. - A waiver of sanctions can be given if there are exceptional or uncontrollable circumstances, such as a natural disaster or an unforeseen decline in the financial resources of the eligible recipient
+- If a Local Education Agency (LEA) fails to meet at least 90 percent of an agreed upon local level of performance for any of the core indicators of performance for all CTE concentrators a program improvement plan will have to be submitted - Requires states and locals to include an analysis of the performance disparities or gaps based on data disaggregation and actions that will be taken to address such gaps. - If after three years the LEA still is not meeting 90 percent of its target, then sanctions may be used. - A waiver of sanctions can be given if there are exceptional or uncontrollable circumstances, such as a natural disaster or an unforeseen decline in the financial resources of the eligible recipient a description of the results of the Comprehensive Local Needs Assessment (CLNA) and how special populations will learn about CTE course offerings and whether each course is part of a CTE program of study